IBM/CodeEngine/thumbnail/README.md

 Similar to the batch job we created, this command just defined how to do the build, it didn't actually invoke it.
-This allows us to run it over and over without neededing to specificy all of the parameters each time.
+This allows us to run it over and over without neededing to specify all of the parameters each time.

 Let's invoke it via the `buildrun submit` command, passing in the name of the build we just created.
 Notice we'll also use the `--wait` flag